A T. Rowe Price UGMA/UTMA Account can be used to start your child on the path to investing.

 *Age 19, or age 24 for full-time students whose unearned income does not provide half of their support.

 Because the money in a custodial account is your child’s asset and not yours, be aware that UGMA/UTMA assets potentially can have a significant impact on the financial aid package the student receives.
-College financial aid formulas typically require a student to contribute more of his or her total assets to college costs each year (up to 35%), whereas parents are expected to contribute less, sometimes only 5.6% of their total assets per year.
+The federal financial aid formula typically requires a student to contribute more of his or her total assets to college costs each year (up to 35%), whereas parents are expected to contribute less, at most 5.6% of their assets.